RuzibekGit/RuzibekGit/readme.md

 <hr>

-You can find more about me at my <a href="https://leetcode.com/u/ruzibekoff/">LeetCode</a>
+You can find more about me at my <a style="text-decoration: none;" href="https://leetcode.com/u/ruzibekoff/">LeetCode</a>